Mbed-TLS/mbedtls/docs/psa-transition.md

 * To make `PSA_ECC_FAMILY_fff` available for size sss, enable `PSA_WANT_ECC_fff_sss`.

-Note that all `PSA_WANT_xxx` symbols must be set to a nonzero value.
+Note that all `PSA_WANT_xxx` symbols must be set to a non-zero value.
 In particular, setting `PSA_WANT_xxx` to an empty value may not be handled consistently.

 For example, the following configuration enables hashing with SHA-256, AEAD with AES-GCM, signature with deterministic ECDSA using SHA-256 on the curve secp256r1 using a randomly generated key as well as the corresponding verification, and ECDH key exchange on secp256r1 and Curve25519.